Planning your visit to London in Winter

 I will always remember how Harrods sparkled in the rain in the beautiful and stately Knightsbridge neighborhood.
 And we were able to tuck into the famous department store for a little reprieve from the weather and an unscheduled late bite, as it wasn’t crowded at all.

 Recent renovations and upscaling of Canary Wharf have also made this primarily business district into a fun evening destination, with shopping, restaurants, and modern architecture.
 We took in the Canary Wharf Winter Lights Festival, a free festival that warmly illuminates the wharf during the darkest time of year.
-And, as previously mentioned, Canary Wharf has the added bonus of an outdoor ice rink that stays open long after the traditional holiday rinks.
+This award winning lighting festival has grown bigger since it began into something truly spectacular.

 Canary Wharf has been made a bit “closer” to the central London action by the addition of the Elizabeth Line in 2022.
 To read about it and how to use it, check out our full blog post on Traveling by train in Britain: a guide for beginners.

 The one thing you will have to miss out on if visiting in the heart of winter is the beautiful sight of English gardens.
 But tours to countryside spots outside of London are still available, offering a different experience but still enjoyable.
-Places like Oxford, Windsor and York, offer a good amount of indoor sightseeing.
-And even an outdoor highlight like the Cotswolds can be beautiful in winter and much less crowded to visit.
-(Best to book a tour for this if you don’t have access to a car.)

 Even after the holiday lights are gone, Kew Gardens is open for a natural respite, albeit with limited hours due to the earlier sunset times and of course you’ll be seeing subtle botanicals of winter and not stunning summer blooms.